Meadosc/shapi/Readme.md

   SHApi - Software Heritage(SH) API.

-  A Python client to interact with software heritage API to query for an object, upload new pkgs to the repo.
+  A Python client to interact with software heritage API to query for an archived repo, submit request to archive a new repo.

 Options:
   --version  Show the version and exit.